Art and Design Courses

 280 Photography II (4 credits; Fall, Spring) This course covers intermediate camera and darkroom techniques and controls.
 It introduces advanced exposure and metering systems, professional darkroom controls, archival processing systems and various format cameras.
 It integrates the development of personal work with an examination of historical precedents and contemporary thought.
 It emphasizes the relation of processes and techniques to expressive purpose.
 Six critique, lecture and studio hours weekly, plus independent work.
 Prerequisite: FA 208; or permission of the instructor.

-291 Sculpture I (4 credits), students identify, examine and implement contemporary methods and processes of sculpture.
+291 Sculpture I (4 credits) Students will identify, examine and implement contemporary methods and processes of sculpture.
 This course explores sculpture (all 3d forms) as a mode of communication.
 Students further develop their artistic voice by creating at least five major works in the semester.
 The course content is communicated in a variety of ways through material demonstrations, slide lectures and discussions.
 This course is about experimenting with materials and learning hands-on skills.
 Students spend time experimenting with new processes and developing works.
+This course counts as a Visual Literacy designation in the Arcadia University Curriculum.

 300 Advanced Drawing (4 credits; Spring) What is Drawing as a medium when not intended to represent the appearance of the world?
 This course introduces students to contemporary issue in drawing, building a bridge from work done in Drawing I and II.
 Figure/Ground, mark making, mapping, erasure, fragment, illusion/non-illusion, memory, as well as the use of non-traditional materials are topics for exploration.
 Studio work is supported by slides lectures, discussions and critiques.
 Six studio hours weekly and independent work.
 Prerequisites: FA 104, 105, 200, or 203; or permission of the instructor.